dkmak/currencyExchangeCalulator/README.md

-# AndroidAppTemplate
+# Android App Template
-An Simple Android Starter Application with essential libraries added
+An Simple Android Starter Application with essential libraries added for a quick start on projects.